NPTindia/Kanshi/README.md

 </p>

  There have been events in which unwanted and harmful IP packets are used  to perform certain act in a remote machine.
 Thus, there is a need to stop such IP packets in a given enterprise network and provide safety  to users of the internet in their enterprise.
 Volume of IP packets travels in a given enterprise network requires a huge amount of computing power to monitor IP packets and safeguard their user application.

+ Throughout 2021, we observed low  sophistication threat actors learn that they  could create big impacts in the operational  technology (OT) space—perhaps even bigger than they intended.
+Actors will continue to  explore the OT space in 2022 and increasingly use ransomware in their attacks.
+This targeting  will occur because of the need to keep OT environments fully operational, especially when the systems are part of critical infrastructure.
+Attacks against critical OT environments can cause serious disruption and even threaten human lives, thereby increasing the pressure for organizations to pay a ransom.
+To compound the issue, many of these OT devices are not built with security at the forefront of the design, and we’re currently seeing a massive uptick in the number of vulnerabilities being identified in OT environments

  Autonomous monitoring systems require “capturing IP packets “ in neal time and infer safety level of enterprise network,  Digital Assistant with AI provides a method to monitor a given enterprise IP network.